melallin/RepData_PeerAssessment1/RepData_PeerAssessment1.md

 ---
-title: "RepData_PeerAssessment1"
-author: "Melissa Allin"
-date: "8/22/2020"
+title: "Reproducible Research: Peer Assessment 1"
 output:
   html_document:
     keep_md: true
 ---

-## R Markdown

 In this assignment we were tasked with analyzing activity monitoring data from a personal activity monitoring device to look for activity patterns.
 The data consists of 2 months of activity data which was recorded in 5 minute intervals through-out each day.
 The data included in the dataset for this assignment are:  steps:  number of steps recorded in each 5 minute interval; date:  date the measurement was recorded; and interval:  numeric identifier for the 5 minute interval in which the measurement was taken.

+## Loading and preprocessing the data

 In the first task of the assignment we are working toward determining the mean total steps taken per day.
 We will first load and process the data.
 Processing consists of converting the character strings in the date column to dates.